Associated Students of the University of Washington: Accomplishments

 The ASUW works through programming, services, and advocacy to serve the students and improve student life on the UW campus.
 Annual activities like Fall Fling, a free concert at the beginning of the school year, and Everybody Every Body Fashion Show, a program designed to create dialogue around topics of bodies and identities, are just some of the many events that ASUW hosts each year.
-The Universal U-PASS, the UW Food Pantry, the University Bookstore, the Daily student newspaper, and many other campus staples were all the created thanks to the work of ASUW.
+The Universal U-PASS, the UW Food Pantry, the University Bookstore, The Daily student newspaper, and many other campus staples were all the created thanks to the work of ASUW.
 In addition, the ASUW has also had a hand in campus remodeling, scholarships, cultural and ethnic awareness, and so much more.

+Largely through the Student Senate, ASUW advocates for University policies as well as releasing opinions on city-wide, state-wide, and nation-wide issues.
+In 1996, a Student Senate resolution promoting equality for same sex couples and domestic partnerships within the university, as well as its inclusion in that year’s Legislative Agenda, drew criticism from a number of students.
+Supported by campus organizations such as Pride Dawgs and the Washington Student Lobby, the ASUW continued to lobby for domestic partnership equality, until the Board of Regents extended healthcare and housing benefits to same sex domestic partnerships in 1997.

+In 2013, a Diversity credit requirement was introduced to UW’s general education requirements, spurred on by student activism.
+Up to that point, ASUW had a long history of advocating for this credit requirement – in 1991, following two years of negotiation, the Faculty Senate shot down one proposal.
+Leading up to its implementation in 2013, three resolutions of student opinion were formed pushing for the requirement to be adopted.